How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 • Irritable behavior and unusual aggression in pets

 The severity of symptoms depends on the extent of exposure.
-However, considering that even a minute concentration of CO is harmful, nausea and headache are experienced immediately within minutes of release.
+However, considering that even a tiny amount of CO is harmful, nausea and headache are usually experienced immediately within minutes of release.

-CO can leak from two locations in the furnace; cracks in the heat exchanger and exhaust flue.
+CO can leak from two places in the furnace: cracks in the heat exchanger, and the exhaust flue.

-As we know, the heat exchanger is the part where combustion occurs, and thus CO is produced within the chamber.
+As we know, the heat exchanger is the part where combustion happens, and CO is produced within this chamber.
 Cracks in the heat exchanger are the most common points where CO leaks from.

 There are 4 main causes of cracks in the exchanger:

-• Overheating: Overheating is one of the primary causes of premature cracks in the furnace.
+• Overheating: Overheating is the most common cause of cracks in the furnace.
 The clogged filters add to the resistance in airflow, and as a result the exchanger overheats.
 Over time, the heat stress causes the furnace walls to weaken and crack.

-• Undersized Ductwork: An improperly-sized ductwork is another cause of bends in the exchanger.
-It restricts the airflow, preventing the entire system from working adequately.
+• Undersized Ductwork: Incorrectly-sized ductwork can cause bends in the exchanger.
+It restricts the airflow, preventing the entire system from working properly.

-• Large Furnace Size: An oversized furnace implies a system that is too big for the room and typically heats the space up in 10-15 minutes (short cycling).
+• Large Furnace Size: An oversized furnace means that it’s too big for the room and typically heats the space up in 10-15 minutes (short cycling).
 Although oversizing furnaces is a common practice, it is impractical and potentially dangerous in the long run—the short-cycling causes rapid expansion and contraction in the metal pipes, which results in cracks.

 The exhaust flue is a metal tube in the furnace that directs combustion gasses out of the house.
 Over the years, moisture and oxygen can cause the pipe walls to rust and crack.
 Allowing the CO gas to leak through into the house.

 A furnace cannot produce carbon monoxide (CO) when turned off.
 The furnace needs to be powered on to carry out combustion.
-Since combustion does not occur when the furnace is turned off, CO gas will not be produced.
+Since combustion doesn’t happen when the furnace is turned off, CO gas will not be produced.

-It is, however, essential to remember that if other home appliances are releasing CO your furnace can still pull in the gas and circulate it through the cracks in the heat exchanger and exhaust flue.
+But remember, even if your furnace isn’t making CO gas if other home appliances are releasing it, your furnace can pull in the gas and circulate it through the cracks in the heat exchanger and exhaust flue.

 How To Avoid Carbon Monoxide Release From a Furnace